Sight-saving eye exams for seniors

 Visual field testing is another way your optician will check for glaucoma.
 This test also can help detect serious problems like brain tumours, aneurysms, strokes and other brain diseases, which often are more common in older people.

 A dilated retinal examination is vitally important to your eye health.
 By looking through an enlarged pupil (or imaging the retina with a special laser instrument), your optician can spot many health problems and diseases.

 The pupil provides the only easily available window into the body.
 Here are some of the many benefits of an exam of the retina through a dilated pupil:

-- By examining the most sensitive part of the retina (maculamacular degeneration.
+By examining the most sensitive part of the retina (macula), your doctor will look for signs of macular degeneration.